Zabrane/erl-emp/specifications/emp.md

 }
 ```

-Application data for messages of type `response` are called "results".
-Results
-are represented as JSON objects with the following fields:
+Responses are represented as JSON objects with the following fields:

 - `status`: the status of the operation, either `"success"` or `"failure"`.
 - `code`: an error code identifying the cause of the failure as a string.